DULPALAMAKUMBURA/First/README.md

 3. Paste the magnet link of your torrent file when prompted
 4. Enter the prefered location you want torrent file to get downloaded
+5. Hit CTRL+C to interupt seeding after download finished
-5. Save the downloaded torrent using Explorer
+6. Save the downloaded torrent using Explorer

 Note - The above commands expires from 90 days from 2023/01/21 as the user token expires, after that period you will have to create another token and modify the code.